International King Kong Grip Challenge 2014

 - United States Hand Strength Championship Results

 This entry was posted on Tuesday, July 8th, 2014 at 11:26 am and is filed under Grip Sport, grip strength competition contest, how to improve grip strength.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.

 About Jedd Johnson